 Comprehensive Care from Skilled Clinicians

-The team of experts at Penn State Children's Hospital specializes in treating children and adolescents with musculoskeletal disorders.
+The team of experts at Penn State Health Children's Hospital specializes in treating children and adolescents with musculoskeletal disorders.
 Timely, accurate diagnosis is a priority for our pediatric neurologists.
 Treatment is managed by pediatric orthopaedic surgeons with special training and expertise caring for pediatric limb and spine issues.

 To ensure children get the care they need, our orthopaedic surgeons participate in several multidisciplinary clinics, including: